Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/06_power_up/index.md

 }
 ```

-Now, power-ups appear at a regular rate.
-You can use them to check that our projectile system is working as expected.
+Now power-ups appear at a regular rate.
+Use them to check that the projectile system behaves as expected.

 | ![Effect of a power up](images/ch06_final-screen.gif) |
 | :-----------------------------------------------------------------------------------------------: |